sghpjuikit/player/README.md

 ##### widget modules

 This is a collection of source codes for widgets for this application, found in [app/widgets](/app/widgets).
+For portability reasons, each widget specifies its licence.
-Unless necessary, widget's sources are under [The Unlicense](http://unlicense.org).
+The common widget's sources are usually under [The Unlicense](http://unlicense.org).

 ##### util module (sp.it.util)

 This is collection of useful utility methods/extension, with primary intention of supporting the player module of this project.

-All of the sources, unless specifically stated otherwise in the source code file, are under [The Unlicense](http://unlicense.org).
+All the sources, unless specifically stated otherwise in the source code file, are under [The Unlicense](http://unlicense.org).

 ##### demo module (sp.it.demo)